Bulk billed counselling services are not available at Life Supports,

 Unfortunately Life Supports’ bulk billing services are at maximum capacity and no longer available for new clients, as is the case across the industry currently.

 There are many psychologists and counsellors instead offering affordable cost options with varying out-of-pocket expenses, and no waiting times.
 Please call our team on 1300 735 030 to discuss your situation and find suitable options.

 For more information generally about fees, rebates and Medicare, please continue reading.

 Bulk-billing means that your therapist receives a direct payment from Medicare for the service they provide, and there is no out-of-pocket expenses for you.
 Essentially, Medicare pays the bill on your behalf in this circumstance.

-For services to be bulk-billed, you will need a Mental Healthcare Plan from your doctor and a Medicare card.
+For services to be bulk-billed, you will need a Mental Healthcare Plan from your doctor referring you to a practice that has bulk-billing available, and a Medicare card.